qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

    loop (label) { infinite(); br label; }
 ~~~

 LESv3 adds a new feature: the braced block can be followed by a continuator clause.
-These clauses will have the same syntax as the continuator clauses on the dot-expressions you saw earlier:
+These clauses will have the same syntax as the continuator clauses on the keyword-expressions you saw earlier:

 ~~~csharp
     x = if (c) { a; } else { b; };